-- The classroom teacher and the SLP, occupational therapist, physical therapist, or other professional teach a class or lesson together with each professional addressing his or her area of expertise. - The classroom teacher may present the curriculum content while the SLP assists with a communication system.
-Similarly, the occupational therapist may work on handwriting while the physical therapist assists with positioning (ASHA, n.d.).
+- The classroom teacher and the SLP, occupational therapist, physical therapist, or other professional teach a class or lesson together with each professional addressing his or her area of expertise. - The classroom teacher may present the curriculum content while the occupational therapist may work on handwriting while the physical therapist assists with positioning .